How to Study the Psalms Scott Pauley

 10. Read the psalms watching for repetition.
 This will help you to discover God’s emphasis.

-The “Ready Reference for the Psalms” grew out of my own time in this profound and practical book.
+The “Ready Reference for the Psalms” grew from my time in this profound and practical book.
 It is designed to be printed front and back and folded to put in your Bible.

 Post Author